What is a golf simulator?

 A golf simulator setup won’t work without software.

-And using those numbers, the software shows you how your shot would look on a virtual driving range or golf course, depending on what you’re playing.
+Using those numbers, the software shows you how your shot would look on a virtual driving range or golf course, depending on what you’re playing.
 Along with virtual driving ranges and golf courses, some golf simulator softwares offer training and games.

 Examples of training might include approach or chipping contests to hone in your short game.
 Sometimes the games, such as closest-to-the-pin contests, can act as training, or a game of golf darts could entertain your family and friends.